eneifert/TenderApi/README.txt

-Before the Tests will run you need to create a TenderSettings.cs file in TenderApiTests.
+For the Tests to run you need to have and configure the TenderSettings.cs file in TenderApiTests.

 Here is a sample file: